Are you really running out of eggs?

 However, abstinence intervals of 2 days (taking a 2-day sex-free break) has been shown to improve sperm densities.

-In other words, even though it makes no difference whether you have sex every day or every other day, it’s better for the quality of the sperm if a couple takes a 1-2-day break in between.
+In other words, even though it makes no difference whether you have sex every day or every other day, it’s better for the quality of the sperm if you take a day’s break in-between.

 As much as you might enjoy having sex with your partner, if you have been experiencing difficulty getting pregnant, you might find this information a huge relief.

-My patients who have been trying to get pregnant will tell me that it can be very stressful and that’s not helpful for your relationship let alone getting pregnant!
+Many of my patients who have been trying to get pregnant for a long time will tell me that it can be very stressful – which is not helpful for your relationship let alone getting pregnant!

 Intercourse only once a week will reduce your chances of getting pregnant by 33%.